-Restraint Type Combined Weight of the Child + Child Restraint LATCH - Lower Anchors Only Seat Belt Only LATCH - Lower Anchors + Top Tether Anchor Seat Belt + Top Tether Anchor Rear-Facing Child Restraint Up to 65 lbs (29.5 kg) X X Rear-Facing Child Restraint More than 65 lbs (29.5 kg) X Forward-Facing Child Restraint Up to 65 lbs (29.5 kg) X X Forward-Facing Child Restraint More than 65 lbs (29.5 kg) X seating position.
+Restraint Type Combined Use any attachment method shown with an "X" Below Weight of the Child + Child Restraint LATCH - Lower Anchors Only Seat Belt Only LATCH - Lower Anchors + Top Tether Anchor Seat Belt + Top Tether Anchor Rear-Facing Child Restraint Up to 65 lbs (29.5 kg) X X Rear-Facing Child Restraint More than 65 lbs (29.5 kg) X Forward-Facing Child Restraint Up to 65 lbs (29.5 kg) X X Forward-Facing Child Restraint More than 65 lbs (29.5 kg) Х seating position.
 These anchorages are used to install LATCH-equipped child seats without using the vehicle's seat belts.
 Some seating positions may have a top tether anchorage but no lower anchorages.
 In these seating positions, the seat belt must be used with the top tether anchorage to install the child restraint.
 Please see the following table for more information.

-Lower Anchors and Tethers for Children (LATCH) Restraint System
+Lower Anchors And Tethers For Children (LATCH) Restraint System